 Incidents that do not impact data or database availability will be corrected without notifying you.
 If there are issues, then communication is an important factor here and you as the customer will be kept up to date with all the investigations from the engineering team.
 Again this is a very big advantage and removes another administration task that you as the DBA need not worry about.

-Microsoft have developed complex algorithms for this feature, it is not as simple as something like the well-known Database Tuning Advisor.
-As you can see from the following screen shot there are many components to it.
+Microsoft has developed complex algorithms for this feature, it is not as simple as something like the well-known Database Tuning Advisor.
+As you can see from the following screenshot there are many components to it.

 It is fundamentally built on a process called Learn, Adapt and Verify.
 There are three areas that automatic tuning operates in, these being:

 - FORCE LAST GOOD PLAN – Sometimes known as Automatic Plan Regression Correction, it will know when your query is using a regressed plan and opt to use the last known good one.

 - CREATE INDEX that identifies the indexes that may improve the performance of your workload, creates the indexes, and verifies that they improve the performance of the queries.
 This only applies to non-clustered indexes.

 - DROP INDEX that identifies redundant and duplicate indexes, again only for non-clustered indexes.

 Being a DBA you might be nervous about enabling these options because you may be wondering what happens if the system creates (for example) a non-clustered index but causes query performance regression?
 Automatic Tuning is advanced enough to know this, hence will revert any change that has a detrimental effect on your database.
 As I mentioned before, it is always adapting and trying to verify its implemented changes for the better.
 Only with SQL Server 2017 is Automatic Plan Regression Correction available.
 The index tuning features are not available for any on-premises SQL Server.